Review of the Electricity (Hazards from Trees) Regulations 2003

 The substantive changes will:

-• Restrict the planting of new trees on land that is not already forested outside of urban areas.
+- Restrict the planting of new trees on land that is not already forested or part of a shelterbelt, outside of urban areas.

-The government has proposed that lines owners will be able to carry out assessments on trees 24 metres either side of the GLZ through a qualified arborist.
+The amended Regulations will allow lines owners to carry out assessments on trees within 24 metres either side of the GLZ, through a qualified arborist.

 The risk assessment process will assess the likelihood and impact of treefall to establish a treefall hazard risk:

-• Moderate – the tree owner must remove the tree, at the lines owner’s cost, within 45 working days of receiving a notice.
+- Moderate risk – the tree owner must remove the tree at the lines owner’s cost, within 45 working days of receiving a notice.

-• High – the tree owner must remove the tree, at the lines owner’s cost, within 25 working days of receiving a notice.
+- High risk – the tree owner must remove the tree at the lines owner’s cost, within 25 working days of receiving a notice.

 The lines owner and tree owner may agree an alternative timeframe within 25 days of receiving the notice or negotiate another outcome entirely by mutual agreement (for example, selectively trimming branches).